KPop Demon Hunters: Choreography

-The choreography for the animated dance sequences in the film was worked on by Jam Republic's Jo Na-In, The Black Label's Leejung Lee, and the group K-Tigers.
+The dance choreography was worked on by Jam Republic's Jo Na-In, the Black Label's Leejung Lee, and the group K-Tigers.
 Jo, a South Korean dancer and choreographer, created the sequences for "Golden" and "Takedown".
-The choreography for "How It's Done" was done by Lee, and the choreography for "Your Idol" was done by K-Tigers' Ha Seong-jin; choreography for the "Soda Pop" sequence was worked on by Lee and Ha.
-In an interview, Jo stated that she was inspired by "Golden" itself when developing the choreography for the song–"I focused on the storytelling that needed to be conveyed through the animation.
+The choreography for "How It's Done" was done by Lee, and the choreography for "Your Idol" was done by K-Tigers' Ha Seong-jin.
+Choreography for the "Soda Pop" sequence was worked on by Lee and Ha.
+In an interview, Jo stated that she was inspired by "Golden" itself when developing the choreography for the song, indicating that "I focused on the storytelling that needed to be conveyed through the animation.
 I tried to concentrate more on expressing the lyrics and emotions."
 On the animation aspect, Jo explained that she "made the movements bigger and more expansive" as well as keeping "close attention to details like facial expressions and fingertips to ensure they come across well onscreen".

-Fight scene choreography was contributed to by K-Tigers, including Taemin–who acted as the film's martial arts director—and Ha Seong-jin.
-When interviewed, Ha explained that he "decided to weave Taekwondo elements into [the Saja Boys'] choreography.
-This way, it could showcase Taekwondo not just as sport, but also as something aesthetically powerful."
-Josh Beveridge when discussing the fight choreography, noted the deliberate dance-fighting feel to the action, explaining that "[s]ome of those fight choreographers had done some idol training, and in between the moves, they'd make these cute little adjustments.
+Fight scene choreography was contributed to by K-Tigers, including Taemin—who acted as the martial arts director—and Ha Seong-jin.
+When interviewed, Ha explained that he "decided to weave taekwondo elements into [the Saja Boys'] choreography.
+This way, it could showcase taekwondo not just as a sport, but also as something aesthetically powerful."
+Josh Beveridge, when discussing the fight choreography, noted the deliberate dance-fighting feel to the action, explaining that "[s]ome of those fight choreographers had done some idol training, and in between the moves, they'd make these cute little adjustments.
 That is where the personality is."

 Music

-Ejae performed as the singing voice of Rumi on the film's soundtrack.
+Ejae provides the singing voice of Rumi.

-When comparing the songs of Huntrix and the Saja Boys, Appelhans explained they "wanted the Saja Boys' songs to be super catchy, but slightly hollow, like there's no real soul underneath".
-This is to contrast with the honesty and emotional vulnerability of Huntrix's songs—"the idea was that the surface-level part of your heart might be obsessed with the boys, but the deeper part is moved by the girls".
-Kang and Appelhans sought the expertise of known K-pop producers to develop the film's soundtrack.
+Appelhans said they "wanted the Saja Boys' songs to be super catchy, but slightly hollow, like there's no real soul underneath", unlike the honesty and emotional vulnerability of Huntrix's songs.
+"The idea was that the surface-level part of your heart might be obsessed with the boys, but the deeper part is moved by the girls."
+Kang and Appelhans sought the expertise of known K-pop producers to develop the soundtrack.
 The film's original songs were written by Danny Chung, Ido, Vince, Kush, Ejae, Jenna Andrews, Stephen Kirk, Lindgren, Mark Sonnenblick, and Daniel Rojas; and produced by Teddy Park, 24, Ido, Dominsuk, Andrews, Kirk, Lindgren, and Ian Eisendrath.
 Marcelo Zarvos composed the score.
+Agnes Lee, a producer at Sony Pictures Animation, said she specifically sought out Teddy Park of The Black Label after the music of 2NE1 and Blackpink came to mind while reading the script.
 The soundtrack also features the voices of Ejae, Audrey Nuna, Rei Ami, Andrew Choi, Kevin Woo, samUIL Lee, Neckwav, and Lea Salonga.
-The soundtrack was released on June 20, 2025; the lead single "Takedown" is performed by Jeongyeon, Jihyo and Chaeyoung of Twice.
-The soundtrack was certified Platinum by the RIAA on October 8, 2025, with sales exceeding 1 million units.
+The soundtrack was released on June 20, 2025; the lead single "Takedown" is performed by Jeongyeon, Jihyo and Chaeyoung of South Korean girl group Twice.
+The soundtrack was certified platinum by the RIAA on October 8, 2025, with sales exceeding 1 million units.